anqitu/NTUOSS-ImageRecognitionWorkshop/README.md

 - **weights = 'imagenet'**: weights to initialize the model with.
 Here we set it as the weights that have been pre-trained on ImageNet dataset.
 - **input_shape = (150, 150, 3)**: image shape of our image data.

 Then, we add new dense and output layers on top of the base model.
 Different from the previous basic model, we add a dropout layer here.
-The dropout randomly drops 40% of connections of neurons from the dense layer to prevent overfitting.
+The dropout randomly drops 40% of connections of neurons from the dense layer to prevent overfitting. *(Imagine the Dropout as skipping some of the questions in your exam.)*

 ```python
 # TASK 7.2.2: Add new layers